The Chapeltown Rag: Background

 In November 2021, the band purchased a new domain thechapeltownrag.com and started to publish several different snippets of a song to tease a new release.
 An official announcement was made on November 4, 2021, unveiling the newly titled song "The Chapeltown Rag" that would be released the following day on November 5, 2021.
-The release of the single would coincide with the penultimate Knotfest Roadshow show in Los Angeles, California, co-headlined by Bring Me the Horizon, where the band would play "The Chapeltown Rag" live for the first time.
+The release of the single would coincide with the penultimate Knotfest Roadshow show in Los Angeles, California, where the band would play "The Chapeltown Rag" live for the first time.

 Composition and lyrics

-"The Chapeltown Rag" has been described by critics as a nu metal and heavy metal song.
+"The Chapeltown Rag" has been described by critics as a nu metal song.
 The song was written by frontman Corey Taylor and lead guitarist Jim Root, while they co-produced the song alongside Joe Barresi.
 The song is about the media's handling of the murder spree committed by Peter Sutcliffe, who was dubbed as "The Yorkshire Ripper."
 The title is a direct reference to Chapeltown in Leeds, England, one of the areas where Sutcliffe murdered at least 13 women.
 A "rag" in the UK is a derogatory term for a tabloid newspaper.
 A Twitter user who claimed to live in the area complained that the song made them feel deeply uncomfortable.
 Though the killings were merely used as a metaphor from Taylor's perspective as he would elaborate on the meaning of "The Chapeltown Rag":

 "It's a punisher man.
 It's classic Slipknot.
 And it's frenetic.
 But lyrically, it's coming from a point of talking about the various manipulations that can happen when social media meets media itself.
 And the different ways that these manipulations can try to pull us in different directions, in the fact that we're all becoming addicts to it, which is very, very dangerous."